Best Pass for London: Guide to Choosing (2026)

 Getting around by subway (The Tube), buses and trains always requires a separate travel pass.

-The most convenient solutions used by tourists are the Oyster Card or, even easier, paying directly at the turnstiles with your own contactless credit/debit card ("pay as you go" system).
+The most convenient solutions used by tourists are the Oyster Card or, even simpler, paying directly at the turnstiles with your own contactless credit/debit card (pay-as-you-go system).

 We will elaborate on this topic with full details on cost and convenience in the section on London transportation at the end of this guide.